-Portsburgh Court is ideally located adjacent to the Edinburgh College of Art and 15 minutes walk to the University of Edinburgh.
+It is located adjacent to the Edinburgh College of Art and 15 minutes walk to the University of Edinburgh.
 Various city attractions are available nearby.
-You can easily visit various restauants as well from here.
+You can easily visit various restaurants as well from here.
 Edinburgh historical castle is less than 10 minutes away.
-The Usher Hall with the best concerts ever is nearby and there is a theatre nearby as well.
+The Usher Hall is nearby, and there is a theatre nearby.

-Lady Nicolson Court is 10 minutes walk to the University of Edinburgh.
+It is 10 minutes walk to the University of Edinburgh.
 It is located in a vibrant neighbourhood with various restaurants, shops, markets and cafes nearby.
-Living in Lady Nicolson Court, you will be to visit various city attractions.
 Edinburgh Castle is just within a walking distance from the property and the Usher Hall is right next to it.

 It is a 25-minute bus ride away from the University of Edinburgh and a 20-minute ride to Edinburgh Napier University.
 The building is 5 minutes stroll to Haymarket station and the city centre, where you can find all types of restaurants, cafes, and shops.
 It is also close to St. Mary Cathedral, the Dean Bridge, and various other city attractions.

-IQ Fountainbridge is a 19-minute bus ride to the University of Edinburgh and a 15-minute walk to Edinburgh College of Art.
+It is a 19-minute bus ride to the University of Edinburgh and a 15-minute walk to Edinburgh College of Art.
 It is close to a canal with the best views of the city.
-It is also a 19-minute walk to Edinburgh Napier University.
-The city centre is nearby and there are various transportations around that you can use to go anywhere you want.
+Also, It is a 19-minute walk to Edinburgh Napier University, and various transportations are minutes away from the property.

 Potterrow is perfectly situated within a 3-minute walk to the University of Edinburgh.
 It is just a 17-minute bus ride to Edinburgh Napier University.
 It is directly located within the city centre, with Edinburgh Waverly station just a small distance away.
 It is also located near Edinburgh Old Town area.
 Living in Potterrow, you will be less than 5 minutes away from The National Museum of Scotland.
 The Scottish National Gallery will also be a couple of minutes and you will find green scenery surrounding it from both sides.
 While exploring the area, you will also find a variety of restaurants, shops and cafes that are very fit for a group gathering of any kind.
 Try to check out any of these shops and restaurants if you are planning a gathering of any sort.

-The Mill House is ideally located just a 20-minute bus ride to Napier University Sighthill Campus and a 37-minute bus ride to Heriot-Watt.
+It is ideally located just a 20-minute bus ride to Napier University Sighthill Campus and a 37-minute bus ride to Heriot-Watt.
 It is close to various city museums and parks.
-It is a 37-minute bus ride to Heriot-Watt University and 35-minute bus ride to Edinburgh University.
-There's a number of excellent transport links within an easy walking distance as well.
-Living In the Millhouse you will be close to Saughton public park where you can spend your breaks relaxing.
-You will also be close to Edinburgh Zoo, It is a good spot to spend your time doing a unique activity.
-There is a stadium nearby as well and various restaurants are located within minutes from the property.
+There's a number of excellent transport links within an easy walking distance.
+The building is close to Saughton Public Park where you can spend your breaks relaxing.

 Edinburgh is the main capital of Scotland and is known for its historical background that goes back 500 years ago.
 The city has a distinctive architecture that amazes visitors and private gardens.
 It is the second-most populous city in Scotland with a population of 489,000.
 About 10% of the population are actually university students with an immense amount of international students visiting the city yearly.